How to Use AI: 4 Simple Ways for Beginners (2025 Guide)

 Modern AI is generally quite sensible about tone and context.
 The worst you'll get is something a bit bland or formal.
 Just ask it to adjust: "Make this sound less like a legal document."

-Studies from Stanford's Human-Centred AI Institute show that current AI systems are designed with strong safety guidelines to avoid inappropriate content.
+Research from Stanford's AI Index Report shows that current AI systems are designed with strong safety guidelines and undergo extensive responsible AI evaluations to minimise inappropriate content.

 The Secret to Better Results